tycrek/tycrek/README.md

 ## :gem: Showcase

-### totems.me

-[totems.me] is a small service I built to generate custom Minecraft Totem's of Undying, based off your in-game skin.
+- **[totems.me]** is a small service I built to generate custom Minecraft Totem's of Undying, based off your in-game skin.

-### ass

-[ass] is a [ShareX] upload server.
+- **[ass]** is a ShareX upload server.
 Hard to explain, but they're popular on Discord.

-### port.quest

-[port.quest] is pretty simple: a random number generator, specifically for port numbers.
+- **[port.quest]** is pretty simple: a random number generator, specifically for port numbers.
 Even more specifically, ports in the [registered port range][ports].
 It runs with Cloudflare Workers.

-### *And so much more*

-See my pinned repositories below, tab over to my currently active [repositories], or check out my [archive].
+- ***And so much more***: See my pinned repositories below, tab over to my currently active [repositories], or check out my [archive].

 ## :envelope: Contact